AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 - Download or clone this project.
 - Open the project in Xcode.
 - Update the project’s signing settings with your own credentials.
-- Choose a target (simulator or physical device) and run it with Command + R.
+- Select a target (simulator or physical device) and run the project (Command + R).

 Alternatively, you can preview the demo scene without building or signing:
 - Select the demo scene file in Xcode.
-- Open the Xcode canvas with Option + Command + Enter.
+- Open the Xcode canvas (Option + Command + Enter).

 ## Setup the Camera

+### 1. Add the Camera to Your Scene

-1. Include the InertialCamera file or class in your project.
-Then, create an instance of the camera and set it as the scene’s camera.
-The camera requires a view for its gesture recognizers.
-Assign a view (such as the SKView rendering the scene or a parent UIView in your view controller) to the `gesturesView` property.
+Import the `InertialCamera` class into your project, create an instance, and assign it as the scene’s camera.
+The camera requires a view for gesture recognition.
+Assign an SKView or parent UIView to the `gesturesView` property.

 ```swift
 class MyScene: SKScene {